AODocs-Dev/api-documentation/aodocs-staging.altirnao.com/Guides/30-Manage AODocs documents/10-Get library and class info/20-Classes.md

 Go to Administration > Library administration.
 In the left-hand pane, go to Library configuration > Document classes.
 This is where your classes are listed.
 Note the singular green checkmark signifying the library's default class.

 ![list-classes-in-ui.png](/img/list-classes-in-ui.png)

 ---

 ## Get a specific class by ID

-You can retrieve (the configuration of) a specific class/documentType to confirm it exists or to parse something from its metadata if you have its `classId`/`documentTypeId`.
+You can retrieve (the configuration of) a specific class/documentType to confirm it exists or to parse something from its metadata if you have its `documentTypeId` (class ID).

 ### Method and API

 Play with the API Explorer:

 ### [GET /documentType/v1/libraries/{libId}/documentTypes/{documentTypeId}](/docs/aodocs-staging.altirnao.com/1/routes/documentType/v1/libraries/%7BlibId%7D/documentTypes/%7BdocumentTypeId%7D/get)

 In the command above: